-Businesses are required to have containers and service of sufficient number, size, and frequency for all materials generated.
-Business owners and managers must maintain clean waste collection areas and divert recyclable material from their waste stream.
+Businesses are required to have containers and service of sufficient number, size, and frequency for all waste and recycling materials generated.
+Areas used for storing waste and recyclables should be kept clean.

 - Copies of collection service agreements or self-haul certification

 - Map or list of recycling collection points at your business

 In the downtown and midtown areas, commercial garbage and recycling containers are to be kept with lids closed and locked when not in use.

 Businesses that subscribe to four (4) or more cubic yards of waste per week must have a recycling program.
 Recyclable material may be collected by a

 SWA-franchised hauler or self-haul to a recycling center.

 At a minimum, businesses must recycle all materials covered by the mandatory recycling law.
 These include: cardboard, paper, glass food and beverage containers, metal (aluminum and steel) food and beverage containers, and rigid plastic food and beverage containers.